 - Demonstrate the ability to develop software and hardware components with applications in the Internet of Things

 The degree consists of five required courses plus an additional six elective courses.
 The courses can be taken in any order and can be currently completed in as little as 18 months.
-We are working to reduce the minimum duration to 12 months, with the introduction of 8-week, carousel style courses that will be rolled out in Spring 2018.

 Required Courses (13 credit hours):